-[Please note this page’s content has been updated as of 11-12-15.
-For the original content discussing the evolving definition of the genre please go here.
-Some of the comments listed below pertain to that original post.
+[Please note this page’s content has been updated as of 04-14-21.
+Some of the comments listed below pertain to the original post.
 Apologies to the commenters–we were not able to move the comments with the post.]

 WHAT IS SOLARPUNK?
 Solarpunk is an evolving movement and literary genre.
 Depending on where you read about it, everyone has a different opinion.
 The consensus seems to be focusing on a future where clean energy and eco-friendly global policies are the norm.
-This website is being parked here to allow people to give feedback through the polls on what they’d like to see done with the websites solarpunk.com and solarpunk.org.
-Also being an extension of my website (for now) I’ve shared my thoughts on how I’ve approached using solarpunk the literary genre in my novels (see below).
 For more information on how others are approaching the movement and the genre visit:

 AbsoluteWrite.com (Dec 2010) – MormonMobster asked for feedback on “Figuring out ‘Solarpunk?’”
 A few people weighed in on the possible parameters of such a genre.
 Some of their ideas are really cool and certainly influenced my work.

 ABC Environment (November 10, 2014) – published an article by Bianca Nogrady discussing solarpunk as a bright and sustainable future.
-It has one of my favorite images by Mark Salwowski.
+Cool image by Mark Salwowski.

 Solarpunks.tumblr.com – You’ll find bio-friendly pictures and read about the ideals of positive futurism.
 A post by visual artist Olivia Louise (2014) gave new life to the movement, which shows the power of art as inspiration.